Forest ecology

-Forest ecology is the scientific study of the interrelated patterns, processes, flora, fauna and ecosystems in forests.
+Forest ecology is the scientific study of the interrelated patterns, processes, flora, fauna, funga, and ecosystems in forests.
 The management of forests is known as forestry, silviculture, and forest management.
-A forest ecosystem is a natural woodland unit consisting of all plants, animals, and micro-organisms (Biotic components) in that area functioning together with all of the non-living physical (abiotic) factors of the environment.
+A forest ecosystem is a natural woodland unit consisting of all plants, animals, and micro-organisms (biotic components) in that area functioning together with all of the non-living physical (abiotic) factors of the environment.

 Importance

 Forests have an enormously important role to play in the global ecosystem.
 Forests produce approximately 28% of the Earth's oxygen (the vast majority being created by oceanic plankton), they also serve as homes for millions of people, and billions depend on forests in some way.
 Likewise, a large proportion of the world's animal species live in forests.
 Forests are also used for economic purposes such as fuel and wood products.
 Forest ecology therefore has a great impact upon the whole biosphere and human activities that are sustained by it.